-Between 1 January and 31 December 2017, UNAMA documented 1,856 civilian casualties (624 deaths and 1,232 injured) resulting from the detonation of non-suicide improvised explosive (IED),144 devices continuing decreases recorded in 2015 and 2016.
-Civilian casualties from IED detonations decreased by 14 per compared 2016, cent to predominantly due to a significant decrease in civilian casualties from remote-controlled IEDs, together with a minor reduction in civilian casualties due to pressure-plate IEDs.145 Yet, the level of civilian casualties from non-suicide IEDs remained extremely high, accounting for 18 per cent of all civilian casualties, the third leading cause of any single tactic or incident type in 2017.
+Between 1 January and 31 December 2017, UNAMA documented 1,856 civilian casualties (624 deaths and 1,232 injured) resulting from the detonation of non-suicide improvised explosive devices (IED),144 continuing some decrease recorded in 2015 and 2016.
+Civilian casualties from IED detonations decreased by 14 per cent compared 2016, to predominantly due to a significant decrease in civilian casualties from remote-controlled IEDs, together with a minor reduction in civilian casualties due to pressure-plate IEDs.145 Yet, the level of civilian casualties from non-suicide IEDs remained unacceptably high, accounting for 18 per cent of all civilian casualties, and representing the third leading cause of civilian casualties overall in 2017.